LukSantana/LukBot/README.md

 <hr>

 In this project i used the Javascript library discord.js and discord.js/voice.<br>
-This bot is pretty simple, for now it just plays a snore meme sound when a Discord server member send the command "!sleep"<br>
+This bot is pretty simple, for now it just plays a snore meme sound when a Discord server member send the command "!sleep<br>
-I'm working on adding more features to it.
+and answers "pong" whenever a person send the message "ping".<br>